MicrosoftDocs/winrt-api/windows.ui.input.inking.analysis/inkanalysisinkdrawing_drawingkind.md

 # Windows.UI.Input.Inking.Analysis.InkAnalysisInkDrawing.DrawingKind

 ## -description

 Gets the [shape](InkAnalysisDrawingKind.md) of the ink input identified by ink analysis of the InkAnalysisInkDrawing object.

+## -property-value

 ## -remarks